jeremy-r-mayer/subcurmudgeon.github.io/recipes/biscotti.md

 2. Line a baking sheet with parchment paper.

-3. Put the `unsalted butter` and `sugar` into the bowl of a stand mixer and beat until creamy.
+3. Put the <mark>unsalted butter</mark> and <mark>sugar</mark> into the bowl of a stand mixer and beat until creamy.

-4. Add the `eggs` and `extracts` to mixer bowl.
+4. Add the <mark>eggs</mark> and <mark>extracts</mark> to mixer bowl.
 Mix to combine.

-5. Add the `all-purpose flour`, `baking powder`, and `salt` to mixer bowl and mix on medium speed until well combined and smooth.
+5. Add the <mark>all-purpose flour</mark>, <mark>baking powder</mark>, and <mark>salt</mark> to mixer bowl and mix on medium speed until well combined and smooth.

 6. Remove dough and divide in half.
 Shape each half into a rectangle roughly 8" long, 3" wide and 3/4" thick.
-Place the two halves side-by-side on a parchment-lined baking sheet and sprinkle with `coarse sugar`.
+Place the two halves side-by-side on a parchment-lined baking sheet and sprinkle with <mark>coarse sugar</mark>.

 7. Bake for 20 to 25 minutes, then allow to cool on baking sheet for 30 minutes.